phensley/cldr-engine-website/docs/doc-design-bundles.md

 This reliance on high test coverage to catch path/property name errors isn't so bad, and a lot of JavaScript libraries are developed this way; however, since the CLDR schema is large and complex it would be much nicer if we had a typesafe interface to access the fields.

-Our goal should be something that looks like the direct access, but done in a typesafe way, and ideally where the schema is a singleton object we can reuse across all bundles:
+**Goal: typesafe accessor**

-**Typesafe with autocomplete**
+Our goal should be direct access but with compile-time checking against a schema, and ideally where that schema is a singleton object we can reuse across all bundles.

 The type information provides some compile time validation of our field accesses, and drives the autocompletion features of IDEs, saving developers having to refer back to the JSON structure to construct paths.